recalstudios/recal-social-client/privacy/doc/en_US.md

 - What is the purpose of collecting my data?
 - What data do you currently store about me?
 - Have you handed out my data, or is this going to happen?
 If so, who are the recipients?
-If a recipient is outside the EU/EEA or an international organisation, what can you guarantee for my privacy?
+If a recipient is outside the EU/EEA or an international organization, what can you guarantee for my privacy?
 - How long do you keep my data?
 If it is impossible to provide a specific time frame, what decides how long it is being stored for?
-- To what degree do I have a right for correction, deletion or delimitation, or protesting against your data processing?
+- To what degree do I have a right to correction, deletion or delimitation, or object to the use of my personal data?
-- Where is my data coming from?
+- Where do we collect your data?
 - Do you make automated individual decisions?
 If so, what logic lies behind, and what consequences can it have for me?

 You can also ask for a copy of all the data we have stored about you, including electronic traces, metadata and what